Byron1z/network-file-shares-and-permissions-B1z/README.md

   d.
 (Skip "accounting" folder for now)
 </p>
 <br />

-<h2>Attempt to access File Shares as a Normal User from Client-1</h2>
+<h2>🟢 Attempt to access File Shares as a Normal User from Client-1</h2>
 <p>
    5. On Client-1, navigate to the shared folder (start, run, \\dc-1)
 </p>